 Dear University of St. Augustine for Health Sciences (USAHS) Students, Faculty and Staff:

-As we prepare to return to campus for lab instruction in the 2021 Spring Term, we will continue to monitor the Centers for Disease Controls and Prevention (CDC) and local health department guidelines to align with all recommendations for providing a safe and healthy learning environment for all.
+As we prepare to return to campus for lab instruction in the 2021 Spring Term, we will continue to monitor the Centers for Disease Control and Prevention (CDC) and local health department guidelines to align with all recommendations for providing a safe and healthy learning environment for all.

 Campus Consistency: Because our campuses are in three states, which may have different approaches to managing the pandemic, USAHS has applied consistent protocols at all locations to keep our campuses safe and healthy.
 Being on campus is a privilege, and it will take a collective effort in consistently doing the right thing as health professionals and leaders to maintain the welfare of the University and wellbeing of students and employees.